cmeadowstech/PVE-Home-Server/README.md

 To configure, there are two places to update:
 1. The var file Ansible/group_vars/samba/samba.yml contains the share created.
 There is one for the entire drive that my devices use, as well as shares more narrow in scope for other services running on PVE.
 2. The vault located at Ansible/group_vars/all/vault contains the users and passwords for the Samba users.
+For ease of use, these users are named the same as the shares.